BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat.

+1:30 Amd to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein there is life, I have given every green herb for meat: and it was so.

+1:31 And God saw every thing that he had made, and, behold, it was very good.
+And the evening and the morning were the sixth day.

+2:1 Thus the heavens and the earth were finished, and all the host of them.

+2:2 And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made.

+2:3 And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made.

+2:4 These are the generations of the heavens and of the earth when they were created, in the day that the LORD God made the earth and the heavens, 2:5 And every plant of the field before it was in the earth, and every herb of the field befgore it grew: for the LORD God had not caused it to rain upon the earth, and there was not a man to till the ground.

+2:6 But there went up a mist from the earth, and watered the whole face of the ground.

+2:7 And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.

+2:8 And the LORD God planted a garden eastward in Eden; and there he put the man whom he had formed.

+2:9 And out of the ground made the LORD God to grow every tree that is pleasant to the sight, and good

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the